document-scanner/document-scanner/README.md

 You can then start the program with `java -cp "target/staging/lib/*:target/document-scanner-1.0-beta.jar" richtercloud.document.scanner.gui.DocumentScanner` or use the built packages for Debian-based systems, Mac OSX or the cross-platform installer which are in `target/` and `target/izpack-installer/` respectively after a successful build.

 You should be able to open the project in any IDE that supports Maven, including NetBeans, which lets you build and run the application from source maybe more conveniently.
+The project uses Maven aggregator and parent projects.

 ## License
 `document-scanner` is free software - [free as in "free speech" - not as in "free beer"](https://www.gnu.org/philosophy/free-sw.html) licensed under the [GNU General Public License version 3 (GPLv3)](https://en.wikipedia.org/wiki/GNU_General_Public_License#Version_3).